SAP aims to become major database software maker

-German software maker SAP AG says it intends to become a major provider of database software in a move that would heat up its long-running rivalry with Oracle Corp, led by Silicon Valley billionaire Larry Ellison.
+German software maker SAP AG (SAPG.DE) says it intends to become a major provider of database software in a move that would heat up its long-running rivalry with Oracle Corp ORCL.O, led by Silicon Valley billionaire Larry Ellison.

 SAP said it will disclose its plans at an April 10 news conference in downtown San Francisco, not far from Oracle's headquarters in Redwood City, California.